llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 Keep in mind that TableGen is also a tool, not a goal in itself.
-If you can achieve your goals with a limited but accurate understanding of TableGen and its backends, that is ok.
+If you can achieve your goals with a limited but accurate understanding of TableGen and its backends, that is great.
 Learn as much as you want or need.

 In addition to the tools, there is an active community ready to answer your questions on [Discord](https://discord.com/invite/xS7Z362) or the